keerthi561/Sieaver/README.md

 sum of money and invest in Debt funds and slowly and steadily the money will grow which can be monitored by the app..And there will come a time when the goal will be reached and then plan a trip to Goa!The user will need to enter the amount of money he requires to achieve a particular goal and and the app will show the time it will take to achieve it.
+The money will be invested in debt funds of the mutual funds category .
+The reason behind this is that the interest rates on debt funds remain same for a paeriod of months and so the user will be getting contant money each time.

 3) **Bashing the Tax**